MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 4. Edit as you like and complete the creation wizard or save as a draft.

 > [!NOTE]
 > - For the same channel (such as Windows Spotlight), images provided by your team for the last created message will be automatically provided for your next message.
-However, you may override that image with a new image upload.
+However, you can override that image with a new image upload.
 > - Once you click ‘Send for approval’ at the end of a fully customized message creation flow, anyone in your tenant that has the “Organizational Messages Approver” Entra role described above will be able to review and approve/reject your message.
 > - If you save your draft before the ‘Schedule’ step and thus do not provide a custom message name, the Draft will have a programmatically generated name based on the date-time when you saved the draft.
 You can edit this message name by modifying the draft message.
-> - Not all selections in the ‘Objective’ step may have pre-made messages available.
+> - Not all selections in the ‘Objective’ step might have premade messages available.
 However, all objectives will have the “create your own’ format available for full customization authoring.

 ## Review activity